Updated: June 17, 2026

 Project manager

 SaaS project management differs from regular software development projects, but you still need a person with an all-seeing eye that can shepherd the project to completion.
 Project managers oversee the project from start to finish, keeping an eye on the budget, deadlines, and overall project progress.
-They are doers who maintain processes for changes in the project and coordinate complex project dependencies and team resources.
+They are doers who maintain SaaS processes for changes in the project and coordinate complex project dependencies and team resources.

 Business analyst